blambeau/pipas-persister/README.md

-    GET  /service/availabilities  get information about service availabilities GET  /treatments/{uuid}       get information about a specific treatment POST /treatments/             create a patient and enrol her in a new treatment
+    GET  /service/availabilities  get information about service availabilities GET  /treatments/{uuid}       get information about a specific treatment POST /treatments/             create a patient and enrol her in a new treatment GET  /treatment-plans/        get the list of available treament plans

 ## Project structure